DantSu/Telmi-story-teller/README.md

 # Telmi - An open source story teller and MP3 player for Miyoo Mini

-TelmiOS is an open source story teller and lite MP3 player for Miyoo Mini and Miyoo Mini Plus.
+Telmi OS is an open source story teller and lite MP3 player for Miyoo Mini and Miyoo Mini Plus.
-TelmiOS is for children 3~4 years old and older.
+Telmi OS is for children 3~4 years old and older.

 The story teller is compatible with stories exported from [STUdio](https://github.com/DantSu/studio).